 Deoxycytidine kinase (DCK) is required for the phosphorylation of several deoxyribonucleosides and their nucleoside analogs.
 Deficiency of DCK is associated with resistance to antiviral and anticancer chemotherapeutic agents.
 Conversely, increased deoxycytidine kinase activity is associated with increased activation of these compounds to cytotoxic nucleoside triphosphate derivatives.
 DCK is clinically important because of its relationship to drug resistance and sensitivity. [provided by RefSeq, Jul 2008]

 GeneCards Summary for DCK Gene

 DCK (Deoxycytidine Kinase) is a Protein Coding gene.
-Diseases associated with DCK include neurofibrosarcoma and pancreatic cancer.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include protein homodimerization activity and phosphotransferase activity, alcohol group as acceptor.
-An important paralog of this gene is TK2.
+Diseases associated with DCK include Neurofibrosarcoma and Uterine Sarcoma.
+Among its related pathways are Pyrimidine metabolism (KEGG) and Purine metabolism.
+GO annotations related to this gene include protein homodimerization activity and nucleoside kinase activity.
+An important paralog of this gene is DGUOK.

 UniProtKB/Swiss-Prot for DCK Gene